Gailor Hunt Has Been Recognized As One Of The BEST Family Law Firms By Raleigh Residents Three Years In A Row!

 Note: Our Podcast, “A Year and a Day: Divorce Without Destruction”, was created to be heard, but we provide text transcripts to make this information accessible to everyone.
 All transcripts on our website are created using a combination of speech recognition software and human transcribers and could contain errors.

 Jaime Davis: Welcome to Episode 2 of Season 5 of “A Year and a Day.”
-I’m your host, Jamie Davis.
+I’m your host, Jaime Davis.
 Today, I have the pleasure of speaking with Michelle Chiaramonte.
 You may recall that Michelle joined us last season to talk about why you should consider individual therapy if you are going through a divorce.
 And we are happy to have Michelle back with us today to discuss navigating the divorce process if you find yourself in the unfortunate position of divorcing a narcissist.
 Michelle is the owner of Lumina Counseling Associates located in downtown Raleigh.
 She attended the University of Chicago for graduate school and is a licensed clinical social worker in both North Carolina and Georgia.
 Michelle has been in private practice for 14 years in both Cary and Raleigh.

 Hi Michelle.
 Thank you for joining me today.